Slavic and East European Languages and Cultures Minor

 The department encourages students to study and/or engage in internships abroad.
 These opportunities maximize students’ linguistic and cultural proficiency, particularly once they have acquired sufficient language skills to benefit most from this immersion experience.
 Students may participate for a whole year, a single term, or a summer.

-The Study Abroad Office offers German programs at all universities in the German state of Baden-Württemberg, as well as a dedicated exchange program with the Eberhard-Karls-Universität Tübingen; the Freie University (FU-BEST) in Berlin, and the University of Freiburg; at the University of Zürich, Switzerland (new, starting in fall 2024); at the IES European Union and Environmental Programs in Freiburg, Germany; and at the IES Program (3 tracks) in Vienna.
+The Study Abroad Office offers German programs at all universities in the German state of Baden-Württemberg, as well as a dedicated exchange program with the Eberhard-Karls-Universität Tübingen; at the Freie University in Berlin; at the University of Zürich, Switzerland (new, starting in fall 2024); at the IES European Union and Environmental Programs in Freiburg, Germany; and at the IES Programs in Vienna and Berlin.

-Most German programs require that participating students have passed GERM 204 (or its equivalent); however, students with no prior knowledge of German may attend the FUBiS or FU-BEST programs in Berlin, the University of Zürich, or the IES program in Freiburg, or also the Baden-Württemburg exchange University of Mannheim which offers a number of courses in English.
+Most German programs require that participating students have passed GERM 204 (or its equivalent); however, students with no prior knowledge of German may attend programs at the Freie University in Berlin, the University of Zürich, in Tübingen, or the IES program in Freiburg, or also the Baden-Württemburg exchange at the University of Mannheim offers a number of courses in English.
 These programs generally include intensive language instruction in addition to content courses taught in English, and most programs offer an orientation course prior to the start of the semester.
-The yearlong term typically begins in late August and ends in late July, with a two-month vacation between semesters that many students use for travel.
+The yearlong term may begin in August but more commonly in October, with a two-month vacation between semesters that many students use for travel.
 Students going abroad for only one term generally do so in the spring semester, which typically begins in late February and ends in late July.

 The DAAD in conjunction with German universities usually offers some summer internships.
 Please see an undergraduate advisor in the department office about these opportunities.

-Students who choose to study Dutch may study abroad in Amsterdam through the IES, or attend SIT Netherlands’ program “International Perspective on Sexuality and Gender.”
-Exchange programs also are offered at Radboud University in Nijmegen, the University of Groningen, and the Erasmus University Rotterdam.
+Students who choose to study Dutch may study abroad in Amsterdam through the IES, or attend one of SIT Netherlands’ semester or summer programs, for example "Human Traffic, Sex Trade, and Modern Slavery in Europe," or “International Perspective on Sexuality and Gender,” or exchange programs also are offered at Radboud University in Nijmegen, the University of Groningen, and the Erasmus University Rotterdam.
 Most courses are offered in English but students can study Dutch and even German.
 Students in economics and/or communication studies may take courses in English at the Erasmus University Rotterdam.

-Students can study Russian during the summer, semester or yearlong terms through the RLASP (Advanced Russian Language and Area Studies Program) while earning credit towards their Carolina degree.
-UNC–Chapel Hill offers semester and summer programs in Prague, Czech Republic, Dobrovnik, Croatia, Budapest, Hungary, and Krakow, Poland.
+Students can study Russian during summer, semester, or yearlong terms through the RLASP (Advanced Russian Language and Area Studies Program) while earning credit towards their Carolina degree.
+UNC–Chapel Hill offers semester and summer programs in Prague, Czech Republic, Dobrovnik, Croatia, and Krakow, Poland, and also a semester program in Budapest, Hungary.

 For more information about these and other programs in eastern and central Europe, go to the Study Abroad website.
 Majors and minors should consult with the director of undergraduate studies or the appropriate undergraduate advisor in advance of going abroad about courses they plan to take for the major or minor.